In August, the number of job ads posted online, overall and in

 All the other categories saw the ratio either increase slightly (life, physical, and social science; architecture and engineering) or decrease slightly (health care practitioners and technical).

-Except for education, training, and library
+Except for education, training, and library (which includes

 science-related jobs but also jobs with nothing to do with science), the ratio of job-seekers to